 TGbe editor: Change the 11th paragraph in 9.7.1 as follows:

 The format of the MPDU Length field when transmitted by a non-DMG STA is shown in Figure 9-976.
 The MPDU Length Low subfield contains the 12 low order bits of the MPDU length.
-In a VHT or HE PPDU, the MPDU Length High subfield contains the two high order bits of the MPDU length.
+In a VHT, HE, or EHT PPDU, the MPDU Length High subfield contains the two high order bits of the MPDU length.
 In an HT PPDU, the MPDU Length High subfield is reserved.

 TGbe editor: Replace (9-5) with the following equation (variable list remains unchanged):

-Llow+ Lhigh ×4096, for a VHT, HE, PPDU
+Llow+ Lhigh ×4096, for a VHT, HE, and EHT PPDU

 LMPDU= Llow, for an HT PPDU (9-5)